 There are a lot of easy mistakes to make in the video carousel ads game.
-If you’ve tried using carousel ads before, and they didn’t work out for you, there’s a good chance that you just took one of the common missteps.
+If you’ve tried using carousel ads before and they didn’t work out for you, there’s a good chance you just made one of the common mistakes.

-This chapter will focus on what to stick in the carousel ads creator and how carousel ads fit into your Facebook funnel.
-If you’re not familiar with the Facebook funnel, visit chapter one for an overview.
+This chapter will focus on what to put in the carousel ads creator and how carousel ads fit into your Facebook funnel.
+If you’re not familiar with the Facebook funnel, visit Chapter 1 for an overview.

-We’ll also illuminate some of the pitfalls in the Facebook carousel ads landscape, so you can make your way to creating awesome video carousel ads.
+We’ll also illuminate some of the pitfalls in the Facebook carousel ads landscape so you can start creating awesome video carousel ads.

-But first, we’ll answer a couple of important questions, so that you understand what’s at stake here.
+But first we’ll answer a couple of important questions so you understand what’s at stake.

 Why use video carousel ads?